ccolon/disruptsc/README.md

 #### Transport network files

 There should be two GeoJSON files per transport mode, one for nodes and one for edges.
+Acceptable transport modes are : 'roads', 'airways', 'maritime', 'waterways', 'multimodal'.
 For instance, for roads:
-- `road_nodes.geojson`
+- `roads_nodes.geojson`
-- `road_edges.geojson`
+- `roads_edges.geojson`
 There is only one file for the multimodal layer, which describe the edges.
 There is no multimodal node.

 The edge's geometry is *LineString*, the node's geometry is *Point*.